aau-network-security/haaukins/readme.md

-# go-ntp
+# Haaukins
 The virtualisation platform for training of digital security.
-`go-ntp` consists of two major components:
+`Haaukins` consists of two major components:
 - [client](app/client/readme.md)
 - [daemon](app/daemon/readme.md)

 Not here for development, but just for controlling the platform?
-Visit the [Wiki](https://github.com/aau-network-security/go-ntp/wiki/Getting-started).
+Visit the [Wiki](https://github.com/aau-network-security/haaukins/wiki/Getting-started).

 ## Running
 First, install dependencies (requiring `go 1.7` or higher):